 There are several ways to have your studies and diplomas recognized in Québec.
 The procedure varies depending on your situation and objectives.

-Recognition of studies and diplomas by a Québec university
+Recognition of studies and diplomas by a Québec educational institution

-If you want to study in a Québec university and have obtained a diploma outside Québec, it is up to the university to determine whether or not you meet its admission requirements.
-For information about this, contact the admissions department of the university in which you would like to enrol.
+If you want to study in a Québec educational institution and have obtained a diploma outside Québec, it is up to the educational institution to determine whether or not you meet its admission requirements.
+You should therefore inquire about the requirements with the admissions department of the institution in which you would like to enrol.

-Recognition of studies and diplomas by a professional order
+Recognition of studies and diplomas by an employer

 For unregulated trades and professions, some employers are able to assess your skills acquired outside Québec, including your work experience, thanks to their knowledge in their field of activity.